palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

         display: inline-block;
     }

 If you look at the page now, you'll see that nothing has changed.
-That's because we need to import the styles that we just created into our ``main.scss`` file.
+That's because, like the JavaScript, we need to import the styles that we just created into our ``main.scss`` file.

 You can do that by adding the following line to ``main.scss``.